Jordankwek/StudyFi/README.md

 [![todolist.jpg](https://i.postimg.cc/FHvmDB7p/todolist.jpg)](https://postimg.cc/2V0P5TdL)

-if user presses on the add button at the bottom left of the screen
+if user presses on the add button at the bottom left of the screen, user can choose to either input a task and add the task which will be displayed on the list of tasks or press on the cancel button.

 [![addtask.jpg](https://i.postimg.cc/cCYycRWP/addtask.jpg)](https://postimg.cc/GTc5LsHj)

-if user presses on the to-do task title
+if user presses on the to-do task title, user can update their task or press on the cancel button

 [![edittask.jpg](https://i.postimg.cc/MK28pFbw/edittask.jpg)](https://postimg.cc/t75crDMv)

-if user checks the task
+if user checks the task, user will be prompted to delete the task.
+User can choose to either delete or cancel to keep the task

 [![completetask.jpg](https://i.postimg.cc/zftrDDp2/completetask.jpg)](https://postimg.cc/sBh8wrk5)

-if user press and holds the task
+if user press and holds the task, user will be prompted to delete the task.
+User can choose to delete or keep the task

 [![deletetask.jpg](https://i.postimg.cc/y874F3br/deletetask.jpg)](https://postimg.cc/dLNxF3v8)